system76/tech-docs/src/models/thelio-mira-r3/internal-overview.md

 - CPU cooler & CPU are highlighted in red (located behind the CPU shroud)
 - RAM slots are highlighted in green
 - 2.5" SATA drive cage is highlighted in pink
-- M.2 slots 1 and 2 are highlighted in white (located underneath the heatsink)
+- M.2 slots are highlighted in white (located underneath the GPU & heatsinks)
 - GPU (in PCIe 4.0 x16 slot) is highlighted in yellow
+- PCIe 4.0 x4 and x2 slots are highlighted in dark blue
 - Power supply is highlighted in cyan
 - Bottom case fan is highlighted in orange